 On the other hand, countries from northern Europe adapted their own methods.

-«Encaustic tiles,» name comes from another type of slabs made in the Middle Ages that were made up of two types of clay with different colors to form a drawing.
+“Encaustic tiles,” Its name in English comes from another type of slab made in the Medieval Era, manufactured with up of two types of clay with different colors to form a drawing.

 These tiles were normally produced in monasteries and were a highly recognized and valuable type of art.